kuzzleio/documentation/src/guide/kuzzle-backend-setup/aws-marketplace.md

   "index": null,
   "volatile": null,
   "result": {
-    # Some stuff
+    # Exhaustive Kuzzle information
   }
 }
 ```

-You should see some informations about your Kuzzle Server.
+You should see some information about your Kuzzle Server.
 If not, wait a few minutes and retry the request.

 ## Connect with default credentials

 Open the [Kuzzle Admin Console](http://console.kuzzle.io) and fill the form with the address of your Kuzzle instance.
 There is a default admin user with __ec2-user__ as username.
 Associated password is your unique instance ID.
 You can get it from the EC2 AWS Console, it looks like this __i-xxxxxxxxxxxxxxxxx__.
-Don't worry, you can modify it or create an other
-admin user.
-At this point, you'll be able to log-in.

 ![Demo Admin Console First Connection](/assets/images/gifs/demo_aws_console.gif)

 ## Where do we go from here?

-Now that you've Kuzzle up and running, dive even deeper to learn how to leverage its full capabilities:
+Now that your Kuzzle instance is up and running, dive even deeper to learn how to leverage its full capabilities:

 * take a look at the [SDK Reference](/sdk-reference)
 * learn how to use [Koncorde](/kuzzle-dsl/essential/koncorde) to create incredibly fine-grained and blazing-fast subscriptions